-If you’re like us, discovering and staying on top of local art resources for selling, displaying and promoting your work is difficult.
-You will find below a list of Seattle art resources, including some opportunities for displaying work, local art groups, upcoming shows, and places to find art related services.
+If you’re like us, discovering and staying on top of art resources for selling, displaying and promoting your work is difficult.
+You will find below a list of art resources, including some opportunities for displaying work, local art groups in Seattle, upcoming shows, and places to find art related services.
 These are some of the most common art resources we are asked for.
-The Pacific NW has many useful resources for artists, from art supplies to vibrant artwalks and arts organizations.
+The Pacific NW has many useful resources for artists, from art supplies to vibrant art walks and arts organizations.
 Often the best way to grow as an artist is to be involved in your local community!
 This may help you get started.

-There are a number of major commercial art stores in the Seattle area for artist supplies, such as oil paints, pastels, paper, etc. Here are the ones we know and use the most.
+There are a number of major commercial art stores in the Seattle area for artist supplies, such as oil paints, pastels, paper, silk screen supplies, paint brushes etc. Here are the ones we know and use the most.

 A regional chain of art supply stores, with locations in Seattle, Bellingham and Mount Vernon.
 The Seattle store (located in Ballard) is also a drop-off spot for scanning with us.